 Climate Change, Coastal Flooding, and Environmental Justice in Urban Boston Communities

 This project examined the vulnerability of two urban, environmental justice communities in metropolitan Boston to the effects of coastal flooding.
 Through visualization tools and workshops, the project team engaged residents on climate change impacts and worked to identify feasible adaptation options.
+Following this project, the Neighborhood of Affordable Housing (NOAH) launched the ClimateCARE program for East Boston so that people can take individual and collective action to increase their community’s resilience to climate change.

 Higher temperatures and melting sea ice are projected to increase sea level rise along the Northeast coast of the United States; these impacts, in combination with increasing frequency and severity of storms, will cause devastating flooding in coastal communities.
 Resulting effects include habitat loss, erosion, saltwater intrusion and salinization of groundwater, and infrastructure damage.
 This project, funded through NOAA’s Sectoral Applications Research Program, examined possible flooding impacts to and the adaptive capacity and potential responses of two communities in urban Boston – East Boston and Everett.
 Both are classified as environmental justice communities by the Massachusetts Executive Office of Energy and Environmental Affairs and contain a mix of immigrants and minorities, many of whom live in depressed conditions.
 These two communities were selected because they had been identified as vulnerable to coastal flooding in previous research efforts by the project team.